erik-norlin/Fourier-Neural-Operator/README.md

 ### How to run the project ###

 The scripts are Python Jupyter Notebooks that one has to run through.
-In each of them there is a variable *$pathToProject* that is used to find and save files, assign this variable to the path of where you choose to download this repository ending with */Fourier-Neural-Operator*.
+In each of them there is a variable *$pathToProject* that is used to find and save files.
+Assign this variable to the path of where you choose to download this repository ending with */Fourier-Neural-Operator*.
 In some scripts there is a variable *gpu*, set this to true if CUDA is available for faster computation.
 To train and/or evaluate the FNO, simply run through the *main.ipynb* script.

 ### Datasets ###
 Data sets can either be found on [ixScience's Google Drive](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-) or generated with [*generate_NavierStokes_2d.ipynb*](https://github.com/erik-norlin/Fourier-Neural-Operator/blob/main/src/data/generate_NavierStokes_2d.ipynb) (script from [ixScience](https://github.com/ixScience/fourier_neural_operator/blob/master/data_generation/navier_stokes/ns_2d.py)).
 If you choose to download and use any their datasets make sure to put it in the */src/data/datasets* directory.
 Small datasets of fluid flows of spatial resoltions 32x32 and 128x128 with temporal resolution 1 s already exists in the datasets directory.
 These are for evaluating the FNO.